chapter three

 • Applying best practices to enhance task reliability

-3.1 An example: processing user events
+3.1 Processing user events

 3.2 The basic components of an Airflow schedule